Leeds City Museum: History

 so in 2005, the Leeds Mechanics' Institute building (designed by Cuthbert Brodrick and built 1865–1868) began to be redesigned as Leeds City Museum, finally to reopen in 2008.
 It was redeveloped to a design by Austin-Smith:Lord architects and Buro Happold engineers.
 The gallery and exhibit design was provided by Redman Design.

+The Mechanics' Institute had had a large hall, the Albert Hall, which seated up to 1,500 and was used for plays and concerts from the 1880s.
+In 1949 this became the Leeds Civic Theatre.

 The exhibits

 While exhibits vary, they are mainly made up of exhibits from Leeds' history.
 The central hall has a large map of Leeds printed on the floor.
 There is also a scale model of the Quarry Hill flats.

 Life on Earth gallery

 This is the natural history gallery, featuring everything from a meteorite to dinosaur dung (coprolite).
 In 2019, the skeleton of a Long-finned Pilot Whale was hung from the ceiling just outside the gallery.
 There are several vintage taxidermy-mounts conserved by James Dickinson in 2008, including the Armley Hippo, the Leeds polar bear and the Leeds Irish Elk.